Author: Jarle Elshaug

 Look and feel

 Login/authentication will be according to your domain configuration for the realm you are accessing.
 If prelogin is enabled, a prelogin dialog will be used for selecting were to login.
 This dialog is built dynamically based on the domain configuration.
 Most common scenario is having your own company as the only selection.
-Figure below shows a more complex scenario for a domain having several external federation options including internal user/password login.
+Multi Factor selection can also be included.
+Figure below shows a more complex scenario for a domain having several external federation options including internal user/password login and Multi Factor selection.

 Internal login option supports all kind of use cases, endpoints and protocols e.g. having a cloud based PlugSSO installation with on-premise login to for example Active Directory (not using ADFS).